How to hire and onboard remote employees during COVID-19

 How the temporary deferment works:

 - Employers should enter “COVID-19” as the reason for the physical inspection delay in the Section 2 Additional Information field once physical inspection takes place after normal operations resume.
-The employer should should add “documents physically examined” with the date of inspection to the Section 2 additional information field on the Form I-9, or to section 3 as appropriate.
+The employer should add “documents physically examined” with the date of inspection to the Section 2 additional information field on the Form I-9, or to Section 3 as appropriate

-Modern HR systems like Rippling can automate much of this work by requiring employees to upload a picture of their eligibility documentation during onboarding, and automatically assigning tasks to managers (and emailing reminders) to review them within 3 days.
+Modern HR systems like Rippling can automate much of this work by requiring employees to upload a picture of their eligibility documentation during onboarding and automatically assigning tasks to managers (and emailing reminders) to review them within three days

 What happens after the deferment ends?